-- (1) Includes Arion Bank Mortgages Institutional Investor Fund (the ABMIIF). - (2) Includes Stefnir - (3) The "Treasury" reportable segment includes internal interest income and internal expense (which are eliminated upon consolidation) as well as interest income on the Group's cash, cash equivalents and other liquid assets held as a liquidity buffer. - (4) Includes Vördur and Landey.
-Valitor is classified as a disposal group held for sale. - (5) "Headquarters and elimination" includes the netting out of intragroup accounts, dividends paid in respect of the Bank's holdings in listed equity and valuation changes.
-"Headquarters" include overhead and the following support divisions: Risk Management, Finance (excluding Treasury), Legal, IT and Operations.
+- (2) Includes Stefnir. - (3) The "Treasury" reportable segment includes internal interest income and internal expense (which are eliminated upon consolidation) as well as interest income on the Group's cash, cash equivalents and other liquid assets held as a liquidity buffer.

+(4) Includes Vörður and Landey.
+Valitor is classified as a disposal group held for sale.